1on1security/DShieldManager/bin/skrull/README.md

 # SKRULL
 I honestly don't know where the term "skrull" entered my brain.
-I don't think the Marvel Cinematic Universe is nearly as responsible as the movie :Krull" back in the day but I digress.
+I don't think the Marvel Cinematic Universe is nearly as responsible as the movie "Krull" back in the day but I digress.

 My "I want informaton about a specific IP address" process cobbles togther output from four sources, all of which require an account and an API key.